L1 - A TABLE CLOCK WITH A LUNAR COMPLICATION

 Glass-housed, L1 will stand nearly 35” tall upon a hardwood base, featuring eight pristine brass & hardwood gears that range from 1” to more than 12” in diameter.
 The clock’s size, shape, & craftsmanship will make it an outstanding showpiece & heirloom for the office or the home.

-As of July 15, three iterations of L1 have been spoken for, & one is reserved for a London exhibition.
+Four iterations of L1 have been spoken for.
 One clock remains available.

 $18,800 + transportation.